Quick answer

 Maryland Tattoo Studio Licensing Requirements

-Your studio itself needs a Body Art Establishment Permit.
-This is separate from your individual artist license.
+In counties that have adopted a body art ordinance, your studio itself may need a county-issued establishment permit.
+This is separate from any individual artist permit.
 The permit is tied to the physical location, not the owner.
-If you move, you need a new permit.
-The application goes through your county health department, and they’ll inspect your space before issuing anything.
+If you move, you need a new one.
+The application goes through your county health department, and they’ll typically inspect your space before issuing anything.
+Counties without an ordinance won’t have a permit to issue — but the COMAR 10.06.01.06 consent and signage rules still apply to you.

 The inspection covers sanitation stations, sterilization equipment, waste disposal, flooring and wall surfaces, ventilation, and client privacy.
+If you want a clearer sense of how Maryland tattoo shop inspections actually work, it pays to walk through the process before the inspector shows up.
 Your autoclave needs to be functioning and documented with monthly spore test results from a certified lab.
 No autoclave, no permit.
 Period.

-Every artist working in your shop needs their own Body Art Practitioner license.
-This requires proof of bloodborne pathogen training that meets OSHA standards, current CPR and First Aid certification, and a completed application with the county health department.
+There is no statewide Maryland practitioner license.
+In counties that license body art, every artist working in your shop may need their own county-issued practitioner permit.
+That typically requires proof of bloodborne pathogen training that meets OSHA standards, current CPR and First Aid certification, and a completed application with the county health department.

-Maryland also requires practitioners to demonstrate knowledge of infection control procedures, proper sterilization techniques, and aftercare protocols.
-Some counties require a written exam or practical demonstration during the application process.
+Some counties also expect practitioners to demonstrate knowledge of infection control procedures, proper sterilization techniques, and aftercare protocols, and a few require a written exam or practical demonstration during the application process.
+Because there’s no statewide standard, the specifics depend entirely on your jurisdiction.

 Continuing Education